 How not to honor, here on Neo Geo Kult, the game by which it all began.
 The rivalry between Capcom and SNK, as all fans of fighting games have always known, is partly born with Street Fighter II.
 This legendary title is nothing else that the game that laid the foundations of the VS fighting genre in 1991.
 Indeed, in the past, Capcom and SNK have little exploited this kind of game, stammering, with only two quite mediocre titles: Street Fighter, for the first one, and Street Smart for the other.
-Both games were really no good, Capcom's one featuring a crappy animation and catastrophic gameplay, while the other one wasn't offering any special move and no possibility to fight between humans (one or two against the CPU only).
+Both games were really no good, Capcom's one featuring a crappy animation and a catastrophic gameplay, while the other one wasn't offering any special move and no possibility to fight between humans (one or two against the CPU only).
 Things have changed, and now Capcom declares war this very year, with a production that will mark forever the arcade world.
 For the first time in a fighting game, Street Fighter II offers to choose from eight characters.
 And that, was a huge roster!
 At the time, it's simply astounding, simply the absolute reference.

 Each character has a good variety of moves and amazing special ones: fireballs, thousand hands, throws, electricity...
 The game is a wealth of discoveries and each part makes you want to see more

 and try other fighters...
 The recipe works!
 And that is nothing of a coincidence.
 Capcom particularly refined his game, everything is licked, starting with the

 realization.
 Graphically, it's a wonderful trip all around the world.
 Most os the stages are looking fantastic: Ryu's home and the sunset, Guile's F-16 on the military basement, the

 lively Chinese village of Chun-Li...
 The ground is modeled with fake 3d, using line by line scrolling , providing a nice effect of depth to the game.
 The backgrounds are for the most